Frequently Asked Questions

 • make any decision the original decision-maker could have made that is reasonable in the circumstances.

-When a Board issues a decision, it cannot change it.
-The Board can, however, amend a decision to fix:
+When the EAB issues a decision, it cannot change it.
+The EAB can, however, amend a decision to fix:

 - a clerical or typographical error;